Dr. John Gottman

 - The National Council of Family Relations, 1994 Burgess Award for Outstanding Career in Theory and Research

 Dr. Gottman was one of the Top 10 Most Influential Therapists of the past quarter-century by the Psychotherapy Networker.
-He is the author of 190 published academic articles and author or co-author of 40 books, including the bestselling The Seven Principles for Making Marriage Work; What Makes Love Last; The Relationship Cure; Why Marriages Succeed or Fail; and Raising An Emotionally Intelligent Child, among many others.
+He is the author or co-author of over 200 published academic articles and more than 40 books, including the bestselling The Seven Principles for Making Marriage Work; What Makes Love Last; Eight Dates: Essential Conversations for a Lifetime of Love; The Relationship Cure; Why Marriages Succeed or Fail; and Raising An Emotionally Intelligent Child — among many others.
 Dr. Gottman’s media appearances include Good Morning America, Today, CBS Morning News, and Oprah, as well articles in The New York Times, Ladies Home Journal, Redbook, Glamour, Woman’s Day, People, Self, Reader’s Digest, and Psychology Today.

 John co-presents with wife Julie Schwartz Gottman The Art and Science of Love workshops five times a year in Seattle.
-He also co-presents the Level I, Level II and level III clinical training in Gottman Method Couples Therapy.
-His style of presentation is clear, informative and filled with humor, and he is beloved by his audiences everywhere.
+He also co-presents the Level 1, Level 2, and Level 3 Clinical Training in Gottman Method Couples Therapy.
+His style of presentation is clear, informative, and filled with humor, and he is beloved by his audiences everywhere.

 Dr. Julie Schwartz Gottman

-Julie is the co-founder and President of The Gottman Institute, and Clinical Supervisor for the Couples Together Against Violence study.
+Julie is a co-founder and President of The Gottman Institute and co-founder of Affective Software, Inc. with her husband John Gottman.
 A highly respected clinical psychologist, she is sought internationally by media and organizations as an expert advisor on marriage, sexual harassment and rape, domestic violence, gay and lesbian adoption, same-sex marriage, and parenting issues.
-She is the co-creator of the immensely popular The Art and Science of Love weekend workshops for couples, and she also co-designed the national clinical training program in Gottman Couples Therapy.
+She is the co-creator of the immensely popular The Art and Science of Love weekend workshops for couples, and she also co-designed the national clinical training program in Gottman Method Couples Therapy.
 Her other achievements include:

 - Washington State Psychologist of the Year

-- Author/co-author of four books: Ten Lessons to Transform Your Marriage, And Baby Makes Three, 10 Principles for Doing Effective Couples Therapy, and The Marriage Clinic Casebook
+- Author/co-author of books: Eight Dates: Essential Conversations for a Lifetime of Love, Ten Lessons to Transform Your Marriage, And Baby Makes Three, 10 Principles for Doing Effective Couples Therapy, The Man’s Guide to Women, and The Marriage Clinic Casebook

 She is in private practice in the Seattle area, providing intensive marathon therapy sessions for couples.
 She specializes in working with distressed couples, abuse and trauma survivors, those with substance abuse problems and their partners, as well as cancer patients and their families.